User login

 • Telephone.
 Both office telephone systems and business mobile phones play key roles in business communication systems.

 • Business email.
-Almost as ubiquitous as the telephone, it’s an instant way to send messages over long or short distances.
+Perhaps more ubiquitous than the telephone nowadays, it’s an instant way to send messages over long or short distances.

 • Conferencing systems.
 Now you can hold meetings between people in different places, without having to all travel to one location.

 • Collaboration tools.
-A relatively new area, these help a team of people coordinate their efforts and share resources.
+These create an online space where your team of people can coordinate their efforts and share resources.

 • Instant messaging.
-This simple online chat tool is ideal for getting quick answers to simple questions.
+This simple online chat tool is ideal for getting quick answers to simple questions, Increasingly, companies are using online chat tools to answer customer queries online, too.

 How well your business communicates will have an enormous bearing on its success.
-For instance, the quality of business communications services can affect customer satisfaction levels.
-If you don’t respond quickly to customer queries, satisfaction is likely to drop.
+For instance, if you don’t respond quickly to customer queries, satisfaction is likely to drop.

-Additionally, effective business communication is key to ensuring your staff work well together, and it plays an important role in the success of marketing campaigns (for example, if your email system fails to send out a marketing email at the right time, you could miss out on sales).
+Additionally, effective business communication helps your staff work well together and plays an important role in the success of marketing campaigns.
+For example, if your email system fails to send out a marketing email at the right time, you could miss out on sales.

 Unified business communication systems